shanep/shanep.github.io/parts/syllabus-boiler.md

 Grades will be posted in canvas and calculated with the percentages specified below. **Final grades will not be rounded**.
-I offer plenty of Extra Credit Opportunities that you can take advantage of to improve your final grade 😃.
+I offer plenty of Extra Credit Opportunities that you can take advantage of to improve your final grade.

 I, like most people, am far from perfect.
 Some semesters I have an overwhelming number of students to track and things unintentionally fall through the